Nice to meet you.

-How to Take out a Loan: 6 Common Loan Types
+How to Take out a Loan: Complete Guide with Steps

 Let’s go over the types of loans from which you can choose, as well as how to apply for or “take out” each.

-Did you know that, as a public servant, you might qualify for public service loan forgiveness?
-Check out the list below to ensure your ducks are in a row.
+Did you know that, as a public servant, you may qualify for public service loan forgiveness

 How to get a personal loan

 Those wanting to apply for a personal loan should first assess their credit to determine if they qualify.
-If your credit score is lacking, you may want to take some steps to build it up before you seek out a personal loan.
+If their credit score is low, they may want to take steps to build it up before they seek out a personal loan.

 Once you know your credit score, you can check a loan calculator to pre-determine what you might qualify for.
 Pick out a lender and see if they’ll pre-qualify you for a loan.
 This helps you determine which lenders are likely to say yes before you go through with the entire loan application process.